BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 ![Alt Image text](/Task%204/img/rabbit.png "Representation of the architecture chosen with RabbitMQ")

 Thanks to this technology data consistency is now achieved and at the same time microservice architecture philosophy is maintained.
+Above is shown an example image of a microservice sending a critical request to the queue and a consumer handling it by performing the request inside multiple databases.

 ### Databases